mariekauth/lessons-vueschool/README.md

   - Getting Started with Vue.js 3
   - Using Vue Devtools with Vue.js 3
   - Vue.js 3 template Syntax and Expressions
-  - List Rending in Vue 3
+  - List Rendering in Vue 3
   - User Inputs in Vue 3
   - User Events in Vue 3
   - Methods in Vue 3
-  - Conditional Rending in Vue 3
+  - Conditional Rendering in Vue 3
   - HTML Attribute Binding in Vue 3
   - Dynamic CSS classes with Vue 3
   - Computed Properties in Vue 3